wzulfikar/lab/hugo/content/posts/steal-like-an-artist.md

 40. "The classroom is wonderful, if artificial, place: Your professor *gets paid* to pay attention to your ideas, and your classmates *are paying* to pay attention to your ideas.
 Never again in your life will you have such a captive audience."
 Soon after, you'll learn that most of the world doesn't necessarily care about what you think.
 As the writer Steven Pressfield says, "It's not that people are mean or cruel, they're just busy."
 41. *In the beginning, obscurity is good.* When you're unknown, there's nothing to distract you from getting better. *No public image to manage*.
 You'll never get that freedom back again once people start paying you attention, and especially not once they start paying you money. *Enjoy obscurity while it lasts.*
 42. The more open you're about sharing your passions, the closer people will feel to your work.
 When you open up your process and invite people, you learn.
-43. "You don't put yourself online only because you've somthing to say –– you can put yourself online *to find something to say.*"
+43. "You don't put yourself online only because you've something to say –– you can put yourself online *to find something to say.*"
 44. "If you're worried about giving your secrets away, *you can share your dots without connecting them.* It's your finger that has to hit the publish button."
 45. "All you need is a little space, and a little time; a little self-imposed solitude, and temporary captivity"
 46. *Leave home*; "Distance and difference are the secret tonic of creativity.
 When we get home, home is still the same. *But something in our mind has been changed,* and that changes everything." – Jonah Lehrer